LukeGotBored/TreasureMaze/README.md

 TreasureMaze is a Python-based project for maze detection and pathfinding optimization.

 ## About

-This project combines computer vision (using OpenCV) for maze extraction and segmentation with advanced pathfinding algorithms to generate optimal solutions.
-Recent enhancements include:
+This project combines computer vision (using OpenCV) for maze extraction and segmentation (through Pytorch and with advanced pathfinding algorithms to generate optimal solutions.
-- **Modularization**: Grid processing and digit extraction functions have been moved to `utils.py`.
-- **Code Optimization**: Redundant operations have been minimized to improve performance.
-- **Enhanced Logging**: A helper function now formats console messages compactly and pleasantly.
-- **Improved CLI**: Command-line arguments allow customization of various parameters.

 ## Core Features